JensLiebehenschel/ShortPythonIntro/en/_sources/arithmetic-operators.md

 ```
 In Python this is **not** possible.

-This not really that tragic, since incrementing a value is not done as often in Python as it is done in other programming languages.
+This is not really that tragic, since incrementing a value is not done as often in Python as it is done in other programming languages.
 This can be seen when discussing loops later.

-As the alternative,
+As an alternative,
 ```Python
 i += 1
 ```